Social impact of the COVID-19 pandemic in the United States: Racial disparities

 In 2020 and 2021, after two years of the pandemic, Native Americans and Alaska Natives experienced a precipitous drop in life expectancy to 65 years of age, which was a loss of more than 6.5 years since 2019.
 On par with the average American life expectancy in 1944 and lower than every country in the Americas except Haiti, this decrease in life expectancy was the worst among all racial groups in the United States.
 High rates of diabetes and obesity, combined with crowded multigenerational housing, added significantly to the risk of higher mortality among U.S. indigenous populations.

 On July 20, 2020, the Strike for Black Lives was held, with organizers citing racial disparities during the pandemic as a cause of the strike.

-In Houston, as well as elsewhere in Texas, Hispanic Americans have been heavily impacted by COVID-19.
-This is in part because many of them are in essential work, live in traditionally multi-generational households, deal with language barriers that block the communication of health information, and have disproportionately low health insurance coverage compared to other ethnicities in the U.S. Additionally, a considerable amount of Hispanics are undocumented immigrants and fear for their immigration status, especially under the Trump presidency which promises hardline immigration laws, making it harder for them to seek medical care.
+In Houston, as well as elsewhere in Texas, Hispanic Americans were heavily impacted by COVID-19.
+Many of them are in essential work, live in traditionally multi-generational households, deal with language barriers that block the communication of health information, and have disproportionately low health insurance coverage compared to other ethnicities in the U.S. Additionally, a considerable amount of Hispanics are undocumented immigrants and feared for their immigration status, especially under the Trump presidency which promised hardline immigration laws, making it harder for them to seek medical care.

-Additionally, Filipino Americans have been impacted by COVID-19 perhaps more than any ethnic community in the United States.
+Filipino Americans were impacted by COVID-19 perhaps more than any ethnic community in the United States.
 This is because a significant proportion of nurses in critical care and emergency rooms are Filipino-American.
 In addition this demographic makes up a higher percentage of essential workers in the United States compared to Black and Hispanic Americans.